 Best Things to Do in Essaouira: Complete Guide to the City’s Top Attractions

-By City To Visit · Last updated February 2026
+By Ali · Last updated February 2026

 Some cities ask you to rush.
 Essaouira does the opposite.